 It is expected that more testimonials are to come as the opportunity to make a difference through this technique occurs.
-Now that we have only 3 other Doctors of Chiropractic in the entire Country [besides Dr. McDougle] using his methods, our hope is to hear of the impact that this technique has on their patient’s / athlete’s performance as well!
+Now that we have only three other doctors of chiropractic in the entire country (besides Dr. McDougle) using his methods, our hope is to hear of the impact that this technique has on their patient’s/athlete’s performance as well!

-Here’s a video of Dr. McDougle working on Pro Strongman Dimitar Savatinov who was the Strongman of the Ringling Bros. / Barnum & Bailey Circus.
-Mitko as his friends call him, is a World Record holder of the Dumb-bell press at 308 pounds set in 2016.
+Here is a video of Dr. McDougle working on Pro Strongman Dimitar Savatinov who was the Strongman of the Ringling Bros./Barnum & Bailey Circus.
+Mitko, as his friends call him, is a World Record holder of the Dumb-bell press at 308 pounds set in 2016.
 He also has been participating in several World’s Strongest Man competitions and the Arnold Schwarzenegger Strongman Classics Worldwide.

 What you will witness in this video is the necessary activities to correct the dysfunctions of this 300+ pound athlete and doesn’t necessarily indicate what Dr. McDougle is required to do on the general public.
 Professional level athletes of sizeable stature require more force, however, the drop table “popping sound” makes the technique seem much worse than it actually is!
 Please enjoy this presentation from Justin Sulham of Meat-Head Movie Makers! http://www.meatheadmoviemaker.